USEPA/supply-chain-factors/README.md

 If you want answer a posted question or add comments to a question, you are welcome to submit them.

+Note that this site is NOT intended to provide guidance on GHG reporting, but rather a resource that might be used in a an estimation of GHG emissions from purchased goods and services.

 ## Software and Hardware Requirements

 1. [R](https://www.r-project.org/) software, version \>= 3.6